-Join us at the Fleming Museum for our series of evening programs.
+Join us at the Fleming Museum for our series of afternoon and evening programs.
 Each program is related to an

 exhibition or part of our permanent collection currently on view.
 Programs are included